aledog007/GetChromeData/README.md

 <h2>Use:</h2>

-download scripts with git and before using the script:
+Download scripts with git and before using the script:

 ```
 pip install pip install pywin32